YinHk-myProgram/algorithm/String Processing/Palindrome/README.md

 ## Palindrome String(回文)

 A string is said to be a palindrome if the string read from left to right is equal to the string read from right to left.
+### What is a palindrome string?
+A string is called a palindrome string if the reverse of that string is the same as the original string.

 For example, ignoring the difference between uppercase and lowercase letters, the string "iTopiNonAvevanoNipoti" is a palindrome, while the string "iGattiNonAvevanoCugini" is not so.